xsolla/pay-station-sdk/README.md

   deleteAccount(accountId: number): Promise<void>;

   /**
-   * Can be used instead SDK components for creating custom components.
+   * Can be used instead of SDK components for creating custom components.
-   * List of events will add later.
+   * List of events will be added later.
-   * Events between app and Core Iframe.
+   * Events between an app and Core Iframe.
    */
   events: {
     onCoreEvent: (event: Event) => void;